chenxingqiang/secret-learn/doc/model_persistence.rst

 Serving the model artifact
 ..........................

-The last step after training a jax-sklearn model is serving the model.
+The last step after training a secret-learn model is serving the model.
 Once the trained model is successfully loaded, it can be served to manage different prediction requests.
 This can involve deploying the model as a web service using containerization, or other model deployment strategies,